 Serious crime isn’t a problem in Cuba, but the more cash you have on you, the higher the risk of it being stolen.
 Only take out what you need each day.
 Avoid counting out large amounts of cash I public.
 Secure your cash and other valuables when you are away from it.
 We recommend and use the Pacsafe portable safe.
+Buy yours here there are a host of different options!
 This nifty little device has secured our valuables around the world, even padlocked to trees with all our gear while we’ve been snorkelling on secluded (but busy) beaches!

 The Cuban CUC is a closed currency.
 That means its not available outside of the country.
 So you can’t head to your bank or to your home airport and change a few dollars or pounds before you get to Cuba.
 You have to wait until you arrive to buy Cuban currency.

 This will likely be your first experience of the Cuban queue.
 Get used to it.
 Don’t forget that you will need your passport in order to change money.

 Buy Cuban CUC from the Cuba official currency money exchange – CADECA